 Forgiveness researchers, such as Dr. Fred Luskin, have shown how rumination and anger influence central and autonomic nervous system function and impair functioning of the hypothalamic-pituitary adrenal cortical axis (stress system).
 While forgiveness is seen as a coping mechanism that helps to relieve the stress of anger, it also has direct and indirect effects on health and nervous and endocrine function.

 It has been my position that anxiety-induced anger is the driver of chronic pain.
 The manifestations of unrelenting anger are profound and one of them is becoming socially isolated.
 Now you have all the time in the world to think about your pain and all the ways you have been treated badly.
-You body is full of adrenaline, which decreases the blood supply to your brain.
+You body is full of adrenaline, which decreases the blood supply to the frontal lobe (thinking area) of your brain.
 Indeed, it is well-documented that patients’ brains shrink in the presence of chronic pain.
 Between the adrenaline and not using the creative part of your brain, that would make sense.
 Fortunately, your brain will re-expand with resolution of the pain.
-Anxiety, anger and adrenaline
+(2) Anxiety, anger and adrenaline

 Besides moving too fast, our modern societal structure does not encourage us to interact with each other in a meaningful way.
 I read a US News & World Report article several years ago, which reported that the average number of close friends that person in the US had was 2.2.
 That means that many people have essentially no close friends.